MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ## Selecting and installing Python interpreters

 Except with Visual Studio 2017, Python support does not come with a Python interpreter, so you need to install one of the following to run your code.
-In general, Visual Studio automatically detects newly installed interpreters and sets up an environment for them.
+In general, Visual Studio automatically detects newly installed interpreters and sets up an environment.
 If it does not, see [Creating an environment for an existing interpreter](#creating-an-environment-for-an-existing-interpreter) below.

 | Interpreter | Description |
 | --- | --- |